 In a food processor, add all the dry ingredients and then blitz until combined.
 In a jug, add the cooled coconut oil, egg and vanilla extract, give a quick whisk to combine and then pour into the dry ingredients and process, until it comes together.

-Reserve 1 cup of this mixture, and then press the rest evenly into the tin, and then use the back of a spoon to compact it further and smooth over the surface.
+Reserve 1 cup (not firmly packed) of this mixture, and then press the rest evenly into the tin, and then use the back of a spoon to compact it further and smooth over the surface.

 Bake for 15 minutes and allow it to cool for another 15 minutes.